CSV Export and Import

 The OASEngine is now installed as a user service or daemon under the account selected or created (default: oasuser).
 This service is managed by systemd and can be controlled or monitored like any systemd service.
 By default, the OASEngine is now configured to start up when the machine reboots.

-On a Windows PC, open the OAS Configuration Application and connect to the running Linux service for configuring and controlling the server.
 Ensure that the PC Firewall allows TCP communication on port 58727.
-For more information on configuring an OAS installation see the documentation for the OAS Configuration Manager application.
+For more information on configuring an OAS installation see the documentation for the Configure OAS application.

 Manual Installation